Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-75:
+New in this latest version release-76:

 1.)
-A new Kopernicus_Config.cfg parameter was added, "DisableMainMenuMunScene," boolean, defaults to true.
-Can be toggled to false if and only if you have a Mun in your system.
-It will restore the Mun scene in the main menu.

-2.)
-Fixed harmless but annoying nullref ksp.log spam introduced by some leftover debug logging code.

-3.)
-Attempted to fix a reported bug where shadows on scatters could not be disabled.
+A new shadow manager has been implemented to try to calculate the best shadow settings for each scene in stock mode.
+This won't affect scatterer users, but may greatly help our stock players with the quality issues we've had for some time.

 Known Bugs: